openstf/adbkit/README.md

     - **err** `null` when successful, `Error` otherwise.
 * Returns: The client instance.

-#### client.framebuffer(serial, callback)
+#### client.framebuffer(serial[, format], callback)

-Fetches the current framebuffer (i.e. what is visible on the screen) from the device and converts it into PNG using [gm][node-gm], which requires either [GraphicsMagick][graphicsmagick] or [ImageMagick][imagemagick] to be installed and available in `$PATH`.
+Fetches the current **raw** framebuffer (i.e. what is visible on the screen) from the device, and optionally converts it into something more usable by using [GraphicsMagick][graphicsmagick]'s `gm` command, which must be available in `$PATH` if conversion is desired.
 Note that we don't bother supporting really old framebuffer formats such as RGB_565.
 If for some mysterious reason you happen to run into a `>=2.3` device that uses RGB_565, let us know.

 Note that high-resolution devices can have quite massive framebuffers.
 For example, a device with a resolution of 1920x1080 and 32 bit colors would have a roughly 8MB (`1920*1080*4` byte) RGBA framebuffer.
-Empirical tests point to about 5MB/s bandwidth limit for the ADB USB connection, which means that even excluding all other processing such as the PNG conversion, it can take ~1.6 seconds for the raw data to arrive, or even more if the USB connection is already congested.
+Empirical tests point to about 5MB/s bandwidth limit for the ADB USB connection, which means that it can take ~1.6 seconds for the raw data to arrive, or even more if the USB connection is already congested.
+Using a conversion will further slow down completion.

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
+* **format** The desired output format.
+Any output format supported by [GraphicsMagick][graphicsmagick] (such as `'png'`) is supported.
+Defaults to `'raw'` for raw framebuffer data.
-* **callback(err, info, png, raw)**
+* **callback(err, info, framebuffer)**
     - **err** `null` when successful, `Error` otherwise.
     - **info** Meta information about the framebuffer.
 Includes the following properties:
         * **version** The framebuffer version.
 Useful for patching possible backwards-compatibility issues.